Arch of Triumph (novel): Main characters

+Adaptations

+In 1948, the novel was made into a feature film starring Ingrid Bergman and Charles Boyer.

+In 1984, it was adapted into a television film starring Anthony Hopkins and Lesley-Anne Down.

+In 2000, Takarazuka Revues Snow troupe staged a musical adaptation of the novel, starring Yu Todoroki as Ravic and Hitomi Tsukikage as Joan.
+It was performed again in 2018, also by Snow troupe, and also starring Yu Todoroki as Ravic.
+Kiho Maaya played the part of Joan, and Futo Nozomi played the part of Boris.

 Relationship to other works

 Remarque's earlier novel, Flotsam, is also about the lives of stateless individuals.
 The character Ravic makes brief appearances in three of Remarque's other novels: Shadows in Paradise, The Promised Land and Game.